 The positive impact that a well-known face or name can bring to the successful marketing of a product has been known since the dawn of advertising and marketing.
-Tying a brand name to a person who represents positive attributes that marketers would like to apply to the brand and product as well, is a time-tested, valid strategy.
-It can spread the brand awareness to reach groups of people who would have continued to be little awareness of the brand name, if not for the personality it was linked with.
+Tying a brand name to a person who represents credibility and positive attributes – that marketers would like to apply to their brand and product as well – is a tried and tested strategy.
+It can spread brand awareness to reach groups of people who would remain ignorant of a brand’s existence, if not for the personality it was linked with.

 That’s where influencer marketing comes in; a subset of social media marketing that involves product placements, endorsements and recommendations.
 An influencer has the tools and authenticity to attract many online viewers and help expand the social reach of a brand they are working with.
 An influencer may be anyone from a blogger to a celebrity, sportsperson or online entrepreneur.
 They typically work in ‘niches’ and specialise in one area of expertise, for example fashion, makeup, gadgets, food, etc. Perhaps the most famous social media influencer in the world is Kim Kardashian, renowned for promoting everything from slimming shakes and sunglasses to shapewear, cosmetics, apps, gadgets and lollipops.